re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 ## Identifying the state of the App

-Now that we have everything ready, let's think for a moment about the state of this App.
+Now that we have everything ready, let's think for a moment about the state of this app.
 Luckily for us, there is not a lot of it.
 So, let's represent the different state entities and their relations on a diagram:

 <img src={useBaseUrl('img/github-issues-dependencies.png')}
-alt="A diagram that represents the relations of the entities, at the top we have the user inputs followed by those states that depend on them directly and one level below we have those states that depend on other states" />
+alt="A diagram that represents the relations of the entities.
+At the top we have the user inputs, followed by those states that depend on them directly.
+One level below we have those states that depend on other states." />

 At the very top we have the different events that can happen.
 The 3 different user interactions:

 - Changing the repo
 - Changing the page
-- selecting / unselecting an issue
+- Selecting / unselecting an issue

 These are the events that will propagate changes to our state entities.

 Then we have the following state entities:

-- **"Current repo & page"**: since the page and the repo are very tightly coupled, it makes sense to have an entity that represents the current state of the both of them.
+- **"Current repo & page"**: Since the page and the repo are very tightly coupled, it makes sense to have an entity that represents the current state of the both of them.
 This entity depends on 2 different user interactions: changing the repo and changing the page.

-- From this entity we can easily derive the **"list of issues"** and the **"current page"**
+- From this entity we can easily derive the **"list of issues"** and the **"current page"**.

-- We also have the **"# of open issues"** which depends on the "changing repo" event
+- We also have the **"# of open issues"** which depends on the "changing repo" event.

 - Then there is the **"issue details"** which will change whenever the user selects/unselects an issue.

 - And finally we have the **"issue comments"** which depend on the "issue details".

 That's it.
-That's all the App-level state.
+That's all the app-level state.
 It's worth pointing out that the UI doesn't allow the user to change the repo or the page while there is a selected issue.

 ## Defining the state of the App